Howling Commandos

 The Howling Commandos is the name of several fictional groups appearing in American comic books published by Marvel Comics.
+The team also appears in the franchises developed for other media.

 Fictional team history

-World War II
+Original Incarnation (1963)

 The first group of Howling Commandos (introduced in their own 1963 comic book series) was an elite unit of the United States Army Rangers formed in World War II.
 The original team consisted of: